Daylily-Informatics/daylily/docs/ops/dir_and_file_scheme.md

 The file naming convention is designed to allow straight forward integration of new aligners, deduplication, SNV/SV callers, and QC tools.
 Filenames are are unique w/in a batch, allowing working with files w/out namespace collision.
 Filenames will be unique across batches if run & experiment identifiers are manages appropriately when creating `analysis_manifese.csv` files to begin analysis batches.
 This convention is described as follows:
   ![](../images/assets/day_filename_convention.png)

-A tree view of all files produced if running both the `SBS` and `B2ertD` pipelines:
+- tree view of all files produced if running both the `SBS` and `B2ertD` pipelines:
   ![](../images/assets/day_files_tree.png)